-To change any setting place the cursor on it a and press CHANGE.
+To change any setting place the cursor on it a and press CHRCE .
 If it is a one-from-the-list setting the cursor moves to the selected option and begins to blink.
-Choose required option using vertical arrows and confirm new selection with button of the previous selection.
+Choose required option using vertical arrows and confirm new selection with button OK .
+Pressing button interrupts edition returning to the previous selection.